 A drug called Beta blocker is used to treat such conditions.
 However, there is still a lot of confusion regarding its use.
 So let us try to clear some of it out.

-Hyper-responsiveness of the airways leads to an over-reaction in the body to trigger a reaction known as an asthma attack.
-This condition is called bronchial hyper-responsiveness.
+Hyperresponsiveness of the airways leads to an overreaction in the body to trigger a reaction known as an asthma attack.
+This condition is called bronchial hyperresponsiveness.

 If you or someone you know suffers from asthma, you know how frustrating it can be when your symptoms flare up unexpectedly.
 It can be hard to focus on anything other than your breathing when you need to be alert and focused.

 The good news is that there is a solution.
-And the best part is that it’s called a beta blocker.
-Beta blockers help reduce asthma symptoms by preventing your body from producing too much adrenaline.
+And the best part is that it’s called a beta-blocker.
+Beta-blockers help reduce asthma symptoms by preventing your body from producing too much adrenaline.

 It is commonly used to treat anxiety, high blood pressure, and heart conditions.
 But if you’re struggling with asthma, it could be a lifesaver.